ozidan13/codehub/README.md

 ## 👥 Default Users

-After seeding, you can log in with:
+After seeding the database, you can login using:

 **Admin Account:**
 - Email: `admin@codehub.com`